 Magic Resistant (+)

 Your Species is stubbornly resistant against Magic of all forms, and anyone who wishes to use a harmful Secret on you must spend twice the normal Focus cost to do so.
-Furthermore, all Focus damage rolls made against you gain Disadvantage.
+Furthermore, all Secret damage rolls made against you gain Disadvantage.
 Species with this trait cannot learn any level of the Mysterious Blood Boon.

 Your Species can effortlessly and naturally communicate with beings that normal folks can’t chat with, such as animals, insects, or even computers.